How do you choose the right name for your child?

 That being said, don't let yourself be too affected by the opinions of others: if you really like a name suggested by someone close to you, don't hesitate to consider it, but don't assume that people who really care about you will see or treat your child differently if you choose to give him or her a name they disapprove of: they will learn to like it.

 There's really no right or wrong answer.
-Simply choose your camp and select a first name accordingly.
+Simply choose your camp and select a name accordingly.

 No matter what name you choose to give your cherub, don't worry too much about it: in the worst case, he will change it in due course!

-The choice of a first name often leads to heated debates and discussions within the couple and the family.
-Here are some interesting facts on the subject to help you with your research.
+The choice of a name often leads to heated debates and discussions within the couple and the family.
+To keep our content accurate and educational for you, here are some references to help you choose the perfect name!

 Did you know that Emma was the most popular female name in the most recent study by Retraite Québec (2018)?
 The popularity of the name is spreading overseas: Emma ranked second in France and was equally popular in the United States.